-We used three different autoencoders to test our song data.
-Each autoencoder was given 20 songs of varying genres to learn from.
-2.5 million samples were taken from each song, which is equivalent to about 57 seconds of a WAV file with 44,100 samples per second.
-After each training session, the model's loss was measured.
+We used three different autoencoders to train on our song data.
+Each autoencoder was given twenty songs of varying genres to train on.
+We took vectors of size 2.5 million, corresponding to samples taken from each song.
+This is equivalent to about 57 seconds of a WAV file with 44,100 samples per second.
+After each training epoch, the model's loss was measured.
 We reduced the 2.5 million samples to 2 values and scaled them between 0 and 1, so that we could graph them and get a visual representation of the similarity of songs.